AntoineMik/pshiny/Readme.md

 # Overview
-This application utilizes a [jhsingle-native-proxy](https://pypi.org/project/jhsingle-native-proxy/) to run a [Shiny for Python](https://shiny.posit.co/py/) application.
-In the full application, Jupyterhub acts as the hub for creating and destroying these jhsingle-native-proxy servers in place of Jupyter notebook servers.
+This application utilizes a [jhsingle-native-proxy](https://pypi.org/project/jhsingle-native-proxy/) to wrap a [Shiny for Python](https://shiny.posit.co/py/) application.

 # Shiny for Python
 Shiny is a framework for web applications that allows users to build interactive data visualizations and dashboards.

 Its key features include fast and simple development of web applications, smooth integration with popular Python libraries for data visualization and analysis.
 Responsive and dynamic user interfaces and real-time updates for interactive user experiences.

-Shiny is Powerful, Customizable, Compatible with Python datascience Packages, and Production ready.
+Shiny is powerful, customizable, compatible with Python datascience Packages, and Production ready.

 # jhsingle-native-proxy
 jhsingle-native-proxy wraps an arbitrary webapp so it can be used in place of jupyter-singleuser in a JupyterHub setting.